Pennsylvania Termination Laws

 ‘At-will’ employment in Pennsylvania means that either the employer or the employee can terminate the employment relationship at any time, for any reason, or no reason at all, without prior notice, as long as it is not for an illegal reason (such as discrimination or retaliation).

-• Discrimination: Federal and state laws prohibit termination based on discrimination.
+• Discrimination: Federal and state laws prohibit termination based on protected characteristics such as race, gender, age, religion, disability, or national origin.
 This includes protections under the Civil Rights Act, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), and the Pennsylvania Human Relations Act.
-Employers cannot terminate employees based on characteristics such as race, gender, age, religion, disability, or national origin.

-• Retaliation: Employees are protected from termination if they engage in activities that are legally protected, such as filing a discrimination complaint, reporting workplace safety violations, or participating in an investigation.
+• Retaliation: Employees are protected from termination if they engage in legally protected activities, such as filing a discrimination complaint, reporting workplace safety violations, or participating in an investigation.
 Retaliation claims can arise if an employer fires an employee in response to such actions.

 • Written Contracts: If there is a formal employment contract or a collective bargaining agreement in place, it may specify terms of employment, including grounds for termination.
 Such contracts may stipulate that an employee can only be terminated for specific reasons or through certain procedures.